MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/bitlocker/Enable-BitLocker.md

 ### -RecoveryPassword

 Specifies a recovery password.
-If you do not specify this parameter, but you do include the *RecoveryPasswordProtector* parameter, the cmdlet creates a random password.
+If you do not specify this parameter but include the *RecoveryPasswordProtector* parameter, the cmdlet creates a random password.

 You can enter a 48-digit password.
 The password specified or created acts as a protector for the volume encryption key.